Skip to main content

 Discover infrastructure

-List runners and profiles from the SDK before you create sandboxes.
+List available runners and capacity from the SDK before you create sandboxes.